njnadeau/APS-NGS-day1-PM/README.md

 	        Hmel2.fa

-* Now you need to download the appropriate [IGV](http://software.broadinstitute.org/software/igv/) viewer onto your desktop.
-Download [here](http://software.broadinstitute.org/software/igv/download)
+* Now you need to install the appropriate [IGV](http://software.broadinstitute.org/software/igv/) viewer onto your desktop.
+If you are working on a managed desktop you should do this from the Software Centre.
+If working on your own computer download [here](http://software.broadinstitute.org/software/igv/download)

 * Load the reference genome into IGV